Circular economy opportunities in Italy

 - Italy of Recycling 2019

-Join the LN Lounge at Ecomondo
+Join the NL Lounge at Ecomondo

-Set up meetings with visitors and counterparts to meet Dutch companies.
+Set up meetings with visitors and counterparts to meet Dutch companies

 Circularity in Italian cities: interesting development for international collaboration